 has been covering the U.S. affordable housing market SMITH’S

-Affordable Housing Conference is one of the longest running
+Affordable Housing Finance Conference is one of the longest running

-symposiums on this subject so vital to all American and the
+symposiums on this subject so vital to all Americans and the

 Who Should Attend?